-This vegan gingerbread loaf recipe is easy to make and creates a beautifully spiced dessert loaded with classic gingerbread flavors along with molasses!
-It’s soft and fluffy, and the spices perfectly balance with the sweetness making for an irresistibly satisfying loaf.
+This easy vegan gingerbread loaf recipe creates a beautifully spiced dessert loaded with classic gingerbread flavors and molasses!
+It’s soft, fluffy and its spices perfectly balance the sweetness making for an irresistibly delicious loaf.

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.